 The Centre for Social Impact UWA (CSI UWA) is a founding member of the Western Australian Alliance to End Homelessness (WAAEH).

 The WAAEH is comprised of a group of individuals and organisations that have come together to end homelessness in Western Australia.
-In 2018, the WAAEH launched its Strategy to End Homelessness 2018-2028.
+In 2018, the WAAEH launched its 10-year Strategy to End Homelessness 2018-2028.

 The WAAEH - through Shelter WA - was funded by Lotterywest to further develop and implement the WAAEH strategy and as part of this funding CSI UWA has undertaken multiple programs of work.